bbauska/W3Cx-3of5/README.md

 </video>
 ```

-At <i>line 9</i>, we added a <track> element to add English subtitles, as the guitar teacher there is speaking in French.
+At <i>line 9</i>, we added a &lt;track&gt; element to add English subtitles, as the guitar teacher there is speaking in French.
 We will now explain how we created this subtitle track.

 <h4>Adding subtitles to the video</h4>
 <p>